ocatelle/members-guide/online.rst

 Nottingham Hackspace maintains a wide online presence, with sites ranging from our social media and mailing list to our wiki and internal tools like HMS.
 Our online presence is one of the main ways we attract new members, communicate with existing ones, and promote our events and workshops.
 If you're able to help promote us from time to time whether by retweet, share or like, it is a big help toward attracting new people.

-We welcome contributions to all these sites; if you'd like to get involved with any please contact the relevant team, who's details can be found in Section 1.3 - Hackspace Organisation.
+We welcome contributions to all these sites; if you'd like to get involved with any please contact the relevant team, whose details can be found in Section 1.3 - Hackspace Organisation.

 Websites
 --------